 I have discussed the differences between M.2 NVMe and M.2 SATA in another article.
-But, there is another big question which should be addressed.
-The question is “I have bought or want to buy an M.2 NVMe SSD, will it work on my laptop/desktop’s M.2 SATA only slot (B-Key/Left-Notch).“
+But, there is another big question that should be addressed.
+The question is “I have bought or want to buy an M.2 NVMe SSD, will it work on my laptop/desktop’s M.2 SATA-only slot (B-Key/Left-Notch).“

 So, first of all, before we talk about the working, you should keep a thing in mind that an M.2 NVMe PCIe SSD will never fit inside your M.2 SATA-only slot.
 So, it is a complete waste of time and money if you buy an NVMe SSD and try to install it on your M.2 SATA port.
 Although the form factor is the same, the pin configurations of an M.2 SATA port are different from a PCIe NVMe x4 slot.

 Reasons you can’t use M.2 NVMe SSD on an M.2 SATA slot